ospanovdk/dataset_repo/README.md

 # dataset_repo
-In this project I'll discover new advantages of dataSet
+In this project I'll add a new dataSet